Martin Boudot

 Martin Boudot is a French investigative journalist, documentary filmmaker and producer based in Paris, France.

-He is the host and producer of Green Warriors, an award-winning series of scientific investigations on environmental issues, broadcast on France 5, Al-Jazeera, Amazon Prime Video etc. He is the producer and showrunner of Planet Killers, a 4 part documentary series about the most wanted environmental criminals, aimed by Interpol red notices.
+He is the host and producer of Green Warriors, an award-winning series of scientific investigations on environmental issues, broadcast on France 5, Al-Jazeera, Amazon Prime Video etc. He is the producer and showrunner of Planet Killers, a documentary series about the most wanted environmental criminals, aimed by Interpol red notices.
+He is also the director of "The Boss of Bosses" on Netflix, China's dissident Artist on Arte, Send in the Clowns on Canal +, The Cost of Arms on the European Broadcast Alliance partners (France 5, RTBF, ZDF, NHK, RTS, SVT, VRT, RTVE).